ankihg/duplicates-removal/README.md

 ## Design considerations

-I decided to handle the removal of duplicates on the front-end to simplify architecture.
-As no application was given I can't say how the trade-offs would weigh out.
-This could be a useful function to run on the client side before sending data to the server to reduce data transmission and save server resources.
+Since no design specifications conflict with doing so, the removal of duplicates is handled on the front-end to simplify architecture.
+This could be a useful task to run on the client side before sending data to the server to reduce data transmission and save server resources.
 With an O(n) runtime complexity, it could handle a substantially large input size without sacrificing user experience.
-A delayed user experience is to be avoided at all costs so depending on the application it might be better to perform this on the back end.
+This task may be better performed on the back-end where the input size is very large or the client has other resource-intensive responsibilities to prioritize user experience.

+One peculiarity of design is the use of linked-list for input and output to the duplicates removal function but arrays for the data display with Angular.
+With linked list's constant time removal, it is clearly an optimal choice for the duplicates removal problem but Angular's ng-repeat directive which can only be used on JavaScript Collections is the typical approach for iterating over elements with Angular.
+With more time, I would write an Angular directive to display linked lists.

 ## Font-end architecture